vercel/next.js/docs/advanced-features/measuring-performance.md

 - `startTime`: First recorded timestamp of the performance entry in [milliseconds](https://developer.mozilla.org/en-US/docs/Web/API/DOMHighResTimeStamp) (if applicable)
 - `value`: Value, or duration in [milliseconds](https://developer.mozilla.org/en-US/docs/Web/API/DOMHighResTimeStamp), of the performance entry
 - `label`: Type of metric (`web-vital` or `custom`)
+- `page`: Page where the metric was recorded

 There are two types of metrics that are tracked: